Some of the benefits of Margin Loans:

 Quick access to credit

 You can use your line of credit at any time and for any minimum amount.
-Once you have a margin account opened, there is no additional application process or credit checks to borrow using margin.
+Once you have a margin account (Individual/Joint Brokerage or Trust) opened, there is no additional application process or credit checks to take an M1 Margin Loan.

-Investing using margin can amplify losses as well as gains.
-Regardless of the value of your investments, you must repay your margin loan.
+Investing using a Margin Loan can amplify losses as well as gains.
+Regardless of the value of your investments, you must repay your Margin Loan.

 Maintenance Margin Calls